The Academy is part of the University of Brighton Academies Trust, a multi-academy trust which is sponsored by the University of Brighton.

 Local Board members can be contacted through email at email@example.com or in writing c/o the Academy.
 Local Board meeting minutes are available on request.

-Is a parent governor representing Hastings Academy.
+Mr. Towsey is a Co-Opted member and Chair of the Federated Hastings and St. Leonards Academy’s Local Board.
 He has a number of years of experience in the education sector, both as a senior A-Level examiner and in his current role as Head of Sixth Form at an East Sussex school.
-He is the joint link governor for Pupil Premium.

 Principal of The St Leonards Academy